Hotel Monte Vista

 The Hollywood-themed rooms honor famous guests who stayed during the property's heyday, including Clark Gable, Marilyn Monroe, and James Dean.
 However, it's the children heard in the parking lot who have guests talking.
 "This has been an ongoing phenomenon for many years," Branning says.
 "These children are never seen, but often heard by staff members and visitors."
 She explains that the children seem to come from the gorge where Native Americans used to live behind the motel.

-Clark Gable and Carole Lombard may not have spent their wedding night at the Oatman Hotel, but when it still operated (these days, it is set up like a museum), staff and guests claimed to hear the lovers whispering and laughing from one of the rooms.
+Clark Gable and Carole Lombard may not have spent their wedding night at the Oatman Hotel, but when it still operated (these days, it is set up as a restaurant), staff and guests claimed to hear the lovers whispering and laughing from one of the rooms.
 They're not the only ghosts.
 Distinct outlines of sleeping bodies have been found on the beds in the Theater Room Museum, and an Irish miner nicknamed "Oatie" can be heard playing his bagpipe around the hotel.